Malcolm Marshall: Illness, death and legacy

-In 1996, Marshall became coach both of Hampshire and the West Indies, although the latter's steadily declining standards during this period brought a considerable amount of criticism his way.
-In 1999, during the World Cup it was revealed that Marshall had colon cancer.
-He immediately left his coaching job to begin treatment, but this was ultimately unsuccessful.
+In 1996, Marshall was appointed coach of both Hampshire and the West Indies, although the latter's steadily declining standards during this period brought a considerable amount of criticism his way.
+During the 1999 World Cup it was revealed that Marshall had colon cancer.
+He immediately left his coaching job to begin treatment, which was ultimately unsuccessful.
 He married his long-term partner, Connie Roberta Earle, in Romsey on 25 September 1999, and returned to his home town, where he died on 4 November aged 41, weighing little more than 25 kg.

 "The worldwide outpouring of grief," wrote journalist-friend Pat Symes, "was testimony to the genuine love and admiration he engendered."
 At the funeral service at the Garfield Sobers Gymnasium in Wildey, Barbados, former West Indian fast bowler Rev. Wes Hall whispered the last rites in the belief that Marshall, having found God again in the last few weeks of his life, was off to Heaven.
 His coffin was carried at the service by five West Indian captains.
 He was buried at St Bartholomew's Church, Barbados.

 The Malcolm Marshall Memorial Trophy was inaugurated in his memory, to be awarded to the leading wicket-taker in each England v West Indies Test series.
 Another trophy with the same name was set up to be the prize in an annual game between Barbados and Trinidad and Tobago.

 Malcolm Marshall Memorial cricket games are also played in Handsworth Park, Birmingham, England.
 On the Sunday of the UK's August bank holiday, invitation XIs play against an individual's "select eleven".

 The entrance road to Hampshire's ground the Rose Bowl is called Marshall Drive in memory of Marshall and another West Indian Hampshire great Roy Marshall.

 His former Hampshire captain, Mark Nicholas, wrote a moving tribute to him.

 In the Bollywood film 83, Marshall's role was played by his son Mali Marshall.